 With its charming cobblestone streets, brick factor buildings and scenic water views, River Street offers a myriad of photography possibilities.
 A stroll along the riverfront is also a great way to spend a few hours while in Savannah.

-Just a block off River Street, near Washington Square, these architecturally unique homes are a site to see and photograph.
+Just a block off River Street, near Washington Square, these architecturally unique homes are a picture perfect site to see and photograph.
 Each colorful Carpenter-Italianate-style row-house is different and features Victorian-era details.

 Savannah’s oldest and tallest lighthouse, the Tybee Island Lighthouse dates back to 1736 and soars to 145 feet.
 A climb to the top provides the opportunity to capture striking panoramic views of the island.
 Take the sunset tour to snap the incredible beauty of the sun melting into the water.

 One of the city’s most famous and historic restaurants, the Olde Pink House is also known for its supernatural activity—it’s said that the ghost of the original owner still lingers, sometimes playing pranks on customers.
 But it’s the lovely architecture and its rosy appearance that makes it a great spot for photographs.